noopkat/electric-io/README.md

 You’ll need to have an Azure IoT Hub instance of your own running in Azure, as this is what the dashboard is designed for.
 If you’d like to see more IoT messaging providers, let me know by [opening an issue](https://github.com/noopkat/electric-io/issues/new?title=Request+to+add+messaging+provider).

-You’ll need to have your Azure IoT Hub connection string and Event Hub-compatible endpoint connection string handy.

-- You can find your Iot Hub connection string under the “Shared Access Policies” section in the IoT Hub’s Azure Portal blade.
+You’ll need to have your Azure IoT Hub connection string handy.
+You can find it under your “Shared Access Policies” section in the IoT Hub’s Azure Portal blade.
 Choose a policy that allows “registry read”, “service connect” and “device connect” at the least.

 You can also list your connections strings [via the command line](https://docs.microsoft.com/en-us/cli/azure/iot/hub?view=azure-cli-latest#az-iot-hub-show-connection-string).

-- You can find your Event Hub-compatible endpoint connection string under the “Built-in endpoints” section in the IoT Hub's Azure Portal blade.

 **Now you’re ready to install the app.**